ghodeaniket/Customize-Resume-with-Pydantic-AI/TESTING.md

 # Resume Customizer Testing Guide

-This guide provides steps to test the Resume Customizer API after the recent fixes.
+This guide provides steps to test the Resume Customizer API.

 ## Prerequisites